 I like pigeons just don't want them eating all the birdseed.
 They chase away the birds and I'll have a back yard full of pigeons.
 I used to get a varity of birds.

 Pigeons are an absolute nuisance!
 I have doves, pigeons, native wild birds and squirrels.
 The pigeons eat all the food and poop everywhere.
-I am trying to find a way to feed the squirrels as I have squirrel proof bird feeders but still want to feed squirrels without pigeons eating everything.

 not to mention the poooooooooooooooooo they leave EVERYWHERE they are a very dirty bird

 I would have no problem with pigeons, per say.
 The problem arises with the fact that it's not only a few birds.
+If allowed to stay, the few become 25 then 50 then more and the birds you are actually seeking to feed can't eat because the numerous and gluttonous pigeons eat everything!

 I am trying to attract various small birds to my feeder.
 Is there anyone out there with any tips on how to keep pigeons away from this feeder.
 I have bought a feeder that has bars around it so that the small birds can get in but keeps the big ones out.
 That didn't work, the pigeons can fit their heads through the bars.
 Please help!